Toropets depot explosions

 On the night of 17–18 September 2024, during the Russo-Ukrainian War, Ukraine launched a drone attack on the 107th Arsenal, Main Missile and Artillery Directorate (GRAU), an ammunition depot of the Russian Armed Forces in Toropets, Tver Oblast.
-The attack causing a massive series of explosions and fires and shattering windows across nearby towns.
-The primary explosion caused a 82 m wide crater and a seismic wave of magnitude 2.5~2.8 on 18 September, 3:56 am, local time.
+The attack caused a massive series of explosions and fires and shattered windows across nearby towns.
+The primary explosion caused an 82 m wide crater and a seismic wave of magnitude 2.5~2.8 on 18 September, 3:56 am, local time.

 Context

 Following more than two years of war, Ukraine moved the conflict into Russian territories.
 On 6 August 2024, Ukraine launched an incursion into Kursk Oblast.
-Ukraine claimed responsibility for the attack stating it was led with domestically-manufactured airborne drones with a goal of normalizing such in-depth attacks in order to ease allies' stances.
+Ukraine claimed responsibility for the attack stating it was led with domestically manufactured airborne drones with a goal of normalizing such in-depth attacks in order to ease allies' stances.
 Ukrainian representatives stated that more attacks of this kind are expected in order to “methodically” reduce Russia’s missile potential.

 Target

 In 2012, a program was launched to develop a comprehensive system for safeguarding ammunition in order to reduce the risk of accidental detonations.
 Funding for this program amounted to 90 billion rubles.
-The Minister of Defense Sergei Shoigu stated that under this program, in 2015 it was planned to produce 454 units in 13 arsenals.
+The minister of defense Sergei Shoigu stated that under this program, in 2015 it was planned to produce 454 units in 13 arsenals.
 The 107th Arsenal was modernized within the framework of this programme.
 3.5 billion rubles were allocated for the construction of shelters in this territory.
 A modern arsenal was to appear, in compliance with environmental requirements.

 The facility was substantially expanded after 2010, reaching its current state by 2018, as seen in Google Earth history: numerous new buildings and hardened bunkers were added on the southeastern end, perhaps doubling the storage capacity.

-Euronews reported that the military ammunition depot had been renovated in 2018, and that the Russian deputy defense minister claimed that "the site met the 'highest international standards" and could defend against weapons such as missiles and "even a small nuclear attack".
-Euronews also reported that approximately 30,000 tonnes of military munitions were stored at the facility, including "fuel tanks, as well as ..
-Iskander and Tochka-U missile systems, guided aerial bombs and assorted artillery ammunition...
-Russia had also started to store North Korean munitions in Toropets."
+Euronews reported that the military ammunition depot had been renovated in 2018 and that the Russian deputy defense minister claimed that the site met the "highest international standards" and could defend against weapons such as missiles and "even a small nuclear attack."
+Euronews also reported that approximately 30,000 tonnes of military munitions were stored at the facility, including "fuel tanks, as well as Iskander and Tochka-U missile systems, guided aerial bombs, and assorted artillery ammunition."
+Russia had also started to store North Korean munitions in Toropets.
 NBC reported that KAB missiles were also stored at the facility.